-Imperial forces in SA responsible for the defence of the colony.
-In practice this did not always occur.
-The numbers were small, regiments changed frequently, their behaviour was sometimes questionable, and sometimes there would be a period of years when troops were withdrawn as they were needed elsewhere.
+British regiments were stationed in South Australia to defend the colony, beginning with Governor Hindmarsh's marines from the HMS Buffalo.
+The numbers were small, and regiments changed frequently.
+Sometimes there would be a period of years when troops were withdrawn as they were needed elsewhere.

-There was fear of attack from the French or even the Americans.
-There was a public call for another volunteer force, but it did not eventuate.
+During public fear of attack from the French or even the Americans, there was a call for another volunteer force, but this did not eventuate.

-The Militia Act was passed.
-It gave the Governor the power to raise a force of 2000 men if needed - volunteers first then conscripts if necessary - but it was never acted upon.
+The Militia Act was passed giving the Governor power to raise a force of 2,000 men if needed - volunteers first then conscripts if necessary - but this was never acted upon.

 Era of the South Australian Rifle Association.
-It runs Rifle clubs like a military organisation.
 Rifle clubs become a sort of a reserve army.

 All Imperial troops withdrawn to fight in New Zealand's Maori Wars for 3 years.

-SA government forced to make some decisions on defence.
-Fort Largs, Fort Glanville and Military Road are built.
-A 3 gun steel cruiser is purchased to patrol our waters, and a small permanent force is established.
+South Australian government forced to make decisions on defence.
+Fort Largs, Fort Glanville and the Military Road are built to defend the coastline.
+The three-gun steel cruiser HMCS Protector purchased to patrol our waters.
+A small permanent force established.

 1,169 South Australians volunteered and served in South Africa fighting in the Boer War.
-There were originally six colonial contingents, then after Federation as members of three composite Commonwealth battalions.
+There were originally six colonial contingents, which after Federation became part of three composite Commonwealth battalions.

-The ship Protector sent to China for Boxer Rebellion.
-Over 100 South Australians served.
+The ship Protector sent to China for action during the Boxer Rebellion.

 Defence becomes a Federal responsibility.
 There is a major reorganisation of forces.

 During World War I, the AIF is raised from volunteers.
-Two referendums on conscription were held, but both failed.
+Two referendums on conscription were defeated.

 The tradition of part time soldiering continues.

-31 March the Australian Air Force is established.
-13 August approval to use the 'Royal' prefix is granted.
+Australian Air Force is established, and a month later approval granted to use the 'Royal' prefix.

-Compulsory military training for 21 year olds is reintroduced for home defence.
+Compulsory military training for 21 year olds reintroduced for home defence.

-Australians have a rich military history, participating in many conflicts as part of our British heritage and then in our own national interests.
-The State Library of South Australia is one of a number of Australia-wide repositories, including the National Archives of Australia and the Australian War Memorial, that contain information on the men and women who served our country.
-Our extensive reference collection also supports these records in providing the context behind the conflicts and an understanding of the conditions faced by the troops who became part of the global stage of warfare.
+Australians have participated in many conflicts, first in loyalty to Britain, and subsequently in our national interests.
+The State Library of South Australia is one of a number of repositories - including the National Archives of Australia and the Australian War Memorial - that contain information on the men and women who have served in defence forces.
+Material in our extensive reference collection provides background information about these events.

 The following books are available to read at the Library and will provide you with some helpful background information.